-Appointing a DPO can also be valuable for organisations which are not obligated to do so.
-Because the DPO will help you to comply with privacy regulations, to prevent personal data breaches, or to take the required steps when a breach could not be avoided, your organisation’s risk of fines and civil liabilities due to privacy violations can be significantly reduced.
+Appointing a DPO may be invaluable for your organisation, even if you are not obligated to do so.
+DPOs help organisations comply with privacy regulations, prevent personal data breaches, and take the required steps in the event of an unavoidable breach.
+Moreover, a DPO can help significantly reduce your organisation’s risk of fines and civil liabilities due to privacy violations.

-Furthermore, the DPO can help improve your organisation’s relationship with both customers and employees, as they can see that their privacy is appropriately safeguarded.
+Furthermore, a DPO can help improve your organisation’s relationship with both customers and employees, by ensuring that their privacy is appropriately safeguarded.

-The DPO can be appointed either internally (an employee) or externally (an independent service provider).
-It is important to be aware that the DPO must be sufficiently independent and free of any real or perceived conflicts of interest.
+A DPO can be appointed either internally (an employee) or externally (an independent service provider).
+However, it is important to be aware that the DPO must be sufficiently independent and free of any real or perceived conflicts of interest.
 For example, appointing a person from HR or a security officer as DPO is generally not advised.
 Appointing an external DPO can help ensure that the DPO is sufficiently independent.

-If you would like to appoint an external DPO, you may consider hiring one of Legal ICT’s (virtual) privacy officers.
+If you would like to appoint an external DPO, you may consider hiring a DPO via Legal ICT.

 We offer two possibilities:

-Our privacy officers are members of the International Association of Privacy Professionals (IAPP) and Certified Information Privacy Professionals/Europe (CIPP/E).
+Our DPOs are members of the International Association of Privacy Professionals (IAPP) and Certified Information Privacy Professionals/Europe (CIPP/E).
 This helps ensure that your organisation will have up-to-date and specialised privacy knowledge available at all times.

-Our DPO can help your organisation by carrying out e.g. the following tasks:
+Our DPOs can help your organisation by carrying out the following tasks, among others:

 WOULD YOU LIKE MORE INFORMATION?

-Send an e-mail to: email@example.com or call us at: +32 (0)2 535 77 55.
-You can also use the form below: one of our legal advisors will get back to you very soon.
+Send an e-mail to email@example.com or call us on +32 (0)2 535 77 55.
+Alternatively, you can fill out the form below.
+One of our legal advisors will get back to you very soon.